terryaney/Extensibility.ExcelDNA.Sample/Readme.md

 #### Refreshing Ribbon State on Demand

 Nothing too complicated about manually refreshing the ribbon state.
-Basically, you just have to indicate which controls to refresh (via `InvalidateControl` method on the `IRibbonUI` object) when the 'context' changes.
 To accomplish this you probably will at a minimum have the following application event handlers:

 ```csharp
 public partial class Ribbon : ExcelRibbon